more than one, 2024

 Made with the support of Investing in Artists Grant for the Center for Cultural Innovation.

-This short experimental film is inspired by a group of women mushroom foragers living on the Sonoma Coast in Northern California, who embody the invisible mycelium network below our feet.
-Mycelium means “More than one” in New Latin and Greek, and refers to the vegetative part of a fungus, a mass of branching root-like structures.
-Although invisible, mycelium plays a vital role in decomposing plant material, resisting pathogens, and absorbing water and nutrients.
-They also help forests absorb carbon pollution, delaying the effects of global warming, and protecting our planet.
-Therefore, the mycelium network is essential to the well-being of our forests and ecosystems.
-Similarly, women are the primary caregivers for the well-being our communities, embodying strength, resilience, and connectedness.
-With an open form— including a ‘readers’ choir, performance, montage, and VFX— the work stimulates sensory and contemplative responses, evoking inter-relationships between the women, the mycelium and the forest, micro and macrocosm, real and imaginary.
+This short experimental film is inspired by a group of women mushroom foragers living along the Sonoma Coast in Northern California, who embody the invisible mycelium network beneath our feet.
+Mycelium, meaning “more than one” in New Latin and Greek, refers to the vegetative part of a fungus—a vast, branching web of root-like filaments.
+Though hidden from sight, mycelium plays a vital role in decomposing plant material, resisting pathogens, and absorbing water and nutrients.
+It also helps forests capture carbon pollution, mitigating the effects of global warming and sustaining our planet.
+Just as the mycelium network support the health of ecosystems, women have long been the unseen nurturers and sustainers of communities—embodying strength, resilience, and interconnection.
+Through an open form that blends a readers’ choir, performance, montage, and visual effects, this work invites a sensory and contemplative experience.
+A meditation on interdependence, it weaves together relationships between women, mycelium, and forest; micro and macrocosm, the real and the imagined.